Do you carry a concealed weapon?

 It’s sad that people with a constitutional right to have a weapon are not protected by the law.

-Do You Really Need USCCA Self Defense Insurance?
+Do You Really Need Self Defense Liablity Insurance Coverage?

 No one wants to envision themselves pulling out their weapon and firing at an intruder.
 It’s not one of the highlights of a person’s life that they want to remember.
 In fact, shooting someone else is a horrifying thought.